 The Organization maintains its cash accounts with credit-worthy financial institutions.
 The Organization maintains its cash in bank deposit accounts, which, at times, may exceed the level insured by the Federal Deposit Insurance Corporation.
-As of June 30, 2019, the Organization has not experienced any losses on such accounts.
+As of June 30, 2020, the Organization has not experienced any losses on such accounts.
 Management believes it is not exposed to any significant risk on cash accounts.

-Receivables are due primarily from the performance of behavior health services.
-At June 30, 2019, receivables from one funding source amounted to approximately 93% of accounts receivable.
+Receivables are due primarily from the Organization's performance under county behavioral health contracts.
+At June 30, 2020 and 2019, receivables from one funding source amounted to approximately 87% and 93% of accounts receivable, respectively.